 The written and taught curriculum needs to be designed so that all students meet the desired level of achievement in each of the school's 21st century learning expectations.
-Because the written curriculum is the framework within which a school aligns and personalizes the delivery of the 21st century learning expectations it is essential that the school's 21st century learning expectations be specifically written within the school's formal curriculum template, which also includes specific references to units of study with essential questions, concepts, content, and skills, instructional strategies, and assessment practices that include the use of school-wide analytic and course specific rubrics.
+Because the written curriculum is the framework within which a school aligns and personalizes the delivery of the 21st century learning expectations it is essential that the school's 21st century learning expectations be specifically written within the school's formal curriculum template, which also includes specific references to units of study with essential questions, concepts, content, and skills, instructional strategies, and assessment practices that include the use of measurable criteria for success.
 Without its proper place in the written curriculum it is difficult for these expectations to remain in the instructional vision of the school's teachers.